 In Anjou they focus on producing very dry Chenin while Vouvray winemakers lean more toward an off-dry style more suitable for long aging.
 In South Africa they often blend it with Marsanne, Rousanne or Viognier.
 This gives the wine more weight, similar to an oaked Chardonnay.
 With most Chenin you can expect apple, pineapple, white peach, melon and underlying flavors of honey, hay.

 Great bottles of the above style wines can be found for $10-15 which makes them an attractive choice for picnics, poolside lounging, or casual al fresco dinners in the evening.
 Do you have a favorite white wine for the summer?
-Let us know in the comments below what you prefer to drink when the mercury rises.
+Tweet us your favorite summer wines.